sainnhe/tmux-fzf/README.md

 To launch tmux-fzf, press `prefix` + `F` (Shift+F).

 This plugin supports multiple selection for `kill` action, you can press `TAB` and `Shift-TAB` to mark multiple items.

+## link & unlink window

+You can use this plugin to link a window in another session to current session.

+launch tmux-fzf -> `window` -> `link` -> select a window in another session -> select destination

+There are 4 available destinations:

+`current`: kill current window and link it here

+`after`: link it after current window

+`end`: link it to the end

+`begin`: link it to the begin

+And you can use `unlink` action to unlink current window:

+launch tmux-fzf -> `window` -> `unlink`

 # Customize